trouchet/eulejs/README.md

 We do:

 1. Navigate to folder `example/`
-2. Run the command `npm i --save-dev eulejs`
+2. Run the command `npm i --save eulejs`
 3. Run the command `npm start`.

 The following output log appears in console: